FTC sues to block Harry’s sale to Schick owner Edgewell

 But the acquisition had raised questions among Wall Street analysts about how two competing shaving brands would exist under the same parent company without harming each other.

-Shares of Edgewell were up 1 2% in afternoon trading Monday.
+Shares of Edgewell rose 13.4% Monday.
 The company, based in Shelton, Connecticut, also owns the Banana Boat, Hawaiian Tropic, Playtex and Carefree brands.

 Other major consumer goods companies have bought up trendy shaving newcomers in recent years.

 Unilever bought Dollar Shave Club for $1 billion in 2016.
 Unlike Edgewell, however, Unilever did not previously have a major shaving brand.
-In 20 18, Gillette owner Procter & Gamble Co. bought Tristan Walker, owner of the Bevel, a shaving and skin care brand aimed at African-American men.
+In 2018, Gillette owner Procter & Gamble Co. bought Walker & Co.
+Brands, owner of the Bevel, a shaving and skin care brand aimed at African-American men.
 Bevel, however, makes a double-edged safety razor that is a niche in the shaving industry.

 Copyright 2020 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.

-Note: This story was published on Feb.
-3, 2020.
-It was updated on Feb.
-4, 2020, to correct the name of the company that owns shaving and skin care brand Bevel.
-The company is called Walker & Co.
-Brands, not Tristan Walker.